marteinn/Wagtail-Tips/factoryboy-factories/INDEX.md

 ### Site factory

-Testing a site is site with a root page is also straight forward with a SubFactory.
+Testing a site with a root page is also straightforward with a SubFactory.

 ```python
 import factory